Grumman Ag Cat

 The Grumman G-164 Ag Cat is a single-engined biplane agricultural aircraft, developed by Grumman in the 1950s.
+Schweizer built 2628 under contract for Grumman between 1959 and 1979, including more than 400 G-164s, 1330 G-164As and 832 G-164Bs.
+Also built under licence in Ethiopia.

 Development

 In 1955, Grumman preliminary design engineers Joe Lippert and Arthur Koch proposed the design for a "purpose-built" crop-dusting airplane as a means of fulfilling a pressing need in the agricultural community, as well as the perceived need for Grumman to diversify its product lines.
 The initial market survey indicated that 100 to 200 of this type could be sold each year.
 Lippert's initial proposal was made under the project name "Farmair 1000".

 The first G-164, which was built by Grumman (N74054), was equipped with a Continental W670 Series 6A-16 powerplant.
 The aircraft had its maiden flight on May 27, 1957, with Grumman test pilot Hank Kurt at the controls.
 This initial flight test consisted of three short familiarization hops with the take-off weight set at 3122 lb and the center of gravity at 31.2%.
 Flight tests 2 and 3, with test pilot Victor Eble, were accomplished on May 28, 1958, to evaluate its general flight characteristics.
 In total, 46 test flights were completed by the end of August 1958 with a general finding that this was a well-behaved aircraft with only minor refinements needed before production.

 When the decision was made to authorize production, Leroy Grumman suggested marketing the aircraft under the name "The Grasshopper"; however, Dick Reade suggested "Ag Cat" following Grumman's naming tradition using the suffix "cat" in aircraft names (e.g., F4F Wildcat and F6F Hellcat).
 Mr. Grumman agreed and the Grumman G-164 became the "Ag Cat".

 Large military orders prevented the production of the Ag Cat at Grumman's Bethpage facility.
 Grumman's board of directors chose to subcontract the entire program to the Schweizer Aircraft Corporation of Elmira, New York.
 Initial production was through a contract between Schweizer and Grumman.
 The first Schweizer-built Ag Cat, bearing registration number N10200, flew on October 17, 1958, under the control of Schweizer test pilot Clyde Cook.
 Full production began in January 1959, with Schweizer delivering 12 FAA-certified airplanes to Grumman by March 1959.
 The FAA granted type certification on January 20, 1959.